percona/pmm-doc/docs/tool.md

 You can access the PMM web interface using the IP address of the host where PMM Server is running.
 For example, if PMM Server is running on a host with IP 192.168.100.1, access the following address with your web browser: `http://192.168.100.1`.

-The PMM home page that opens provides an overview of the environment that you have set up to monitor by using the **pmm-admin** tool.
+The PMM home page that opens provides an overview of the environment that you have set up to monitor by using [`pmm-admin`](pmm-admin.md).

 From the PMM home page, you can access specific monitoring tools, or dashboards.
 Each dashboard features a collection of metrics.
 These are graphs of a certain type that represent one specific aspect showing how metric values change over time.